 At the end of the first year, the infant institution moved to 72 Woodstock Road and was really able to stretch its wings, deciding on its objectives and its structure, and developing a range of activities.

-As concerns the mission and the principles of the Maison Française, the University of Oxford decree that confirmed its foundation on the 22 of October 1946, ruled out the idea of it being a teaching institution in its own right.
+As concerns the mission and the principles of the Maison Française, the University of Oxford decree that confirmed its foundation on 22 October 1946, ruled out the idea of it being a teaching institution in its own right.
 There was no question of establishing a new College, nor even a branch of the Alliance Française.
 The Maison Française was to constitute a new kind of institution, intended to promote academic, scientific and cultural exchange under the shared responsibility of the French Ministry for Foreign Affairs and the Universities of Paris and Oxford.
-The material aspects of the structure were to depend on French Ministry for Foreign Affairs, a “management committee” based in Paris would carry out the actual monitoring of activities and an “Oxonian committee” would ensure their implementation.
+The material aspects of the structure were to depend on the French Ministry for Foreign Affairs.
+A “management committee” based in Paris would carry out the actual monitoring of activities and an “Oxonian committee” would ensure their implementation.

 In terms of actual goals, efforts were focused on the establishment of a genuine library with a substantial collection enriched with numerous journal subscriptions, aiming to provide both a workspace for students and a showcase for contemporary French intellectual production.
 Fluchère saw in this “a cultural tool and an instrument of French propaganda, which provides the interested reader with constantly renewed resources of contemporary life.”
 (M-L Fluchère p.
 21).